There are steps and solutions cities can take to reduce air pollution.

 In this short guide, we outline solutions for air pollution, and give a few examples of cities that have reduced their air pollution levels.

-How To Reduce/Solve (Indoor & Outdoor) Air Pollution
+How To Reduce (Indoor & Outdoor) Air Pollution

 Outdoor (Ambient) Air Pollution